autowarefoundation/autoware.universe/sensing/gnss_poser/README.md

 ### Ublox

-If you use ublox GNSS receriver, install below package.
+If you use ublox GNSS receiver, install below package.
-This allow to obtain heading while vehicle is stopping.
+This allows to obtain heading while vehicle is stopping.

 1. Download package <https://github.com/KumarRobotics/ublox.git>
 2. build package